Exeter City Everywhere...

 We also have a very active role in the Association of Provincial Football Supporters Clubs in London (APFSCIL).
 This organisation exists to promote links between and represent the interests of London based supporters clubs.

 The Exeter Exiles administer The 1931 Fund, which collects £19 per month from around sixty City supporters – most exiled from Devon’s fair city and many of whom are Exeter Exiles members.

 The money raised by The 1931 Fund covers the wages of Exeter City’s Number 31.
-Our first Number 31 was James Norwood, pictured above with Ed Beattie, Trev Arnold and Dave Hill of the South Coast Grecians.
+Our first Number 31 was James Norwood in 2009, pictured above with Ed Beattie, Trev Arnold and Dave Hill of the South Coast Grecians.

-As well as supporting City, we also try to play the beautiful game ourselves, not always especially beautifully, and have been London FA members for 18 years.
+As well as supporting City, we also try to play the beautiful game ourselves, not always especially beautifully, and have been London FA members for 20 seasons.

-There are two Exeter Exiles FC sides playing in London against the likes of Rangers, Aberdeen, Ireland, Middlesbrough, Manchester City and Birmingham City in the APFSCIL Football League.
-The A’s are good; usually challenging for honours in the top division, having made the last 16 of the London FA Sunday Cup in 2010 and the quarter finals in 2003.
-Meanwhile the B’s (aka the Bauys) are a team that warmly welcomes every single Grecian who wants to ‘play for City’ and will give all they've got for the shirt.
+The Exeter Exiles FC side plays in London against the likes of Aberdeen, Ireland, Middlesbrough, the always moaning Celtic and the surprisingly nice Plymouth Argyle in the APFSCIL Football League.
+We reached the last 16 of the London FA Sunday Cup in 2010 and the quarter finals in 2003.

 It’s not all in London though.
 Two Exiles sides enter the massive annual WorldNet football tournament in Leeds, whiles a group of Exiles head each year to the beautiful Greek island of Andros to play our Greek Grecians friends.